aparna-chaurasia1/hello-world-CI-CD/README.md

 # hello-world-CI-CD
-This is a demo CICI project
+This is a demo CICD project